I’m glad to have you in this space. I understand you are probably feeling there might be a limit to how God can forgive you of your sins.

 There is joy in Christ; joy in knowing that you are saved, you belong to God and He is constantly watching over you.

-What If I Feel Guilty and I’m Finding it Hard to Forgive Myself?
+I Feel Guilty, I’m Finding it Hard to Forgive Myself?

-The only solution to forgiving yourself is to trust the word of God that says that He forgives us.
+The only solution to forgiving yourself is to trust the word of God which says that He forgives us.
 Meditate on the word of the Lord.

 Trusting God through Jesus Christ in His word to accept God’s forgiveness will ease your fears, guilt, and uncertainty about God’s forgiveness.